 It was around one-thirty when Sarah passed Richie's Diner and started to cross the street.
 The lunchtime smells of fried chicken and coffee tempted her to turn around.

-A bell clanging from behind sent Sarah's heart flying and she quickly stepped aside, making room for a vendor pedaling an odd-looking bicycle, consisting of a big metal trunk in front of the handle-bars.
-The trunk was situated between two large spoked wheels, and with only one wheel in the back, the contraption looked like a reverse tricycle.
+A bell clanging from behind sent Sarah's heart flying, and she quickly stepped aside, making room for a vendor pedaling a reverse tricycle with one spoked wheel in the rear and a big metal trunk in front of the handle-bars.
 The lettering on the side of the trunk boasted, "Ice Cream For Sale!
 Fresh Fruit Juice!"
 The man gave Sarah a wink and the bell another jangle as he cycled past.

 Everywhere Sarah went, she felt men's eyes linger on her cocoa-brown skin like the warm kiss of the sun and it always surprised her.
 At five foot eight, she didn't really consider herself pretty.
 Her face seemed awfully plump, her nose flat as a hotcake, and her lips way too skinny.
 Even now, covered in a pretty ankle-length white dress, she felt like an ugly duckling.
 Like the one in the fairy tale ... by Hans Christian Andersen.